IBM reveals breakthrough in quantum computing and talks about a “new era” of technology

 In addition to the challenges of making the results more accurate, experts are looking to optimize the futuristic technology for specific applications.
 That means quantum computers still don’t necessarily outperform traditional processing.

 Over the past three years, the perception of quantum computing has changed significantly in the scientific community.
-This innovative method was seen as a great revolution that had an indisputable superiority over traditional computers; nowadays, it is talked about “quantum utility”, envisioning very specific uses for the technology.
+This innovative method was seen as a great revolution that had an indisputable superiority over traditional computers; nowadays, it is talked regarding “quantum utility”, envisioning very specific uses for the technology.

 Samsung, Intel, Ericsson and IBM team up to develop premium chips